-The Chair, or any two members of the Audit Committee, or the internal auditor, or the external auditors, may call a meeting of the Audit Committee.
+The Chair, or any two members of the Audit Committee, or the internal auditor, or the external auditor, may call a meeting of the Audit Committee.
 The Audit Committee shall meet at least quarterly.
-The Audit Committee shall meet periodically with management, the internal auditors and the external auditors in separate executive sessions.
+The Audit Committee shall meet periodically with management, the internal auditor and the external auditor in separate executive sessions.